Risk & Compliance

 How to Make Compliance Part of a Great Employee Experience

-Let’s face it: when it comes to the employee experience, compliance training is probably not the most anticipated learning and development opportunity!
-In fact, Gallup reports that most employees found compliance and ethics training uninspiring, forgettable or irrelevant to their work[1].
+Let’s face it: when it comes to the employee experience, compliance training is not the most anticipated learning opportunity.
+In fact, Gallup reports that most employees found compliance and ethics training uninspiring, forgettable or irrelevant to their work.[1]

 But it doesn’t have to be that way.

-Compliance training should not just be about learning the rules to avoid penalties.
-It's about instilling a sense of corporate ethics.
+Compliance training should not just be about learning the rules to avoid penalties, but about instilling a sense of corporate ethics.

 The objective of compliance training should be to inspire a sense of ownership of and responsibility for the company and its organisational culture.
 However, unless compliance training is interesting, engaging, and relevant, employees aren’t going to feel particularly inspired or motivated in that direction.